kletobias/p2022/_projects/data_prep_4.md

 date: 2022-01-11
 description: 'Extensive data cleaning and validation using regular expressions.
 Showcase of how batch processing several columns of tabular data using pandas, pyjanitor and the re library can look like.'
 img: 'assets/img/838338477938@+-3948324823.jpg'
-tags: ['batch processing', 'data validation', 'pandas', 'regular expressions', 'tabular data']
+tags: ['batch-processing', 'data-validation', 'pandas', 'regular-expressions', 'tabular-data']
 category: ['data preprocessing']
 comments: true
 ---